 A good understanding of crypto is imperative for any community manager in the crypto space.

-A great community manager should be amazing at communicating, that means they should be able to take concepts that are hard for people to understand and make them easy and quick to understand.
+A great community manager should be amazing at communicating, which means they should be able to take concepts that are hard for people to understand and make them easy and quick to understand.

-Negotiation skills are also an important part of the overall communication skillset that come in handy!
+Negotiation and problem-solving skills are also an important part of the overall communication skill set which comes in handy!

-Community managers also need to understand how marketing campaigns are built, testing, execution and iteration principles.
+Community managers should also understand the best practices of how marketing campaigns are built, including testing, execution, and iteration principles.

-Ideally they should also understand the ins and outs of modern content creation and promotion strategies.
+Ideally, they should also understand the ins and outs of modern content creation, online presence, and promotion strategies on various social media platforms.

 Moving on to our interview questions and answers!